avajadi/portablecdm/README.md

 * Added dynamic fetching of port calls (like Facebook feed)
 * Added dynamic rendering for port calls to greatly improve performance
 * Fixed a bug with https for all QA instances
+* Fixed a bug where it was not possible to navigate from About view

 ### Release notes 1.1.1
 * Added red line on operations for visualizing current time